hasura/architect-graphql-workshop/README.md

 ## Dataset

-The food-delivery dataset includes sample data for the following:

-- Restaurants: Restaurants from which you can place order
-- Menu Items: Menu items for the restaurants
-- Users: Users who want to place an order
+- Users: Users who are browsing and purchasing items
+- Products: Inventory of products on sale
-- Orders: Order information and status
+- Orders: Order information
+- Order Details: More details for an order

 ## Exploring the GraphQL API